 Note that this amounts to a kind of feature section, as it reassures visitors that they’ll “get an answer, fast.”

 Harvest takes a similar approach with a creative circle cloud showing each team member at their company to provide a playful visual design.
-This is a nice way of displaying all of the team and building trust with your site visitors.
+This is a nice way of displaying the team and building trust with your site visitors.

 The pricing section